muzuiget/monkey-support/README.md

 Tutorial
 --------

-After installation, by default two user scripts are generated to execute on https://www.example.com/:
+After installation, by default two userscripts are generated for example:

-* Use JavaScript to change the title to `Hello World`.
 * Use CSS to change the body font to green.
+* Use JavaScript to format the JSON text.

-You can manage userscripts in the extension settings page.
+You can test these two example userscripts at <https://httpbin.org/headers>.

 Userscript
 ----------